Jaimepas77/The-game-of-life/ideas.md

 ## Abstract ideas

-- Doing an UML diagram for general planning
+- Doing an UML diagram for general planning -> NO
 - idea3

 ## Implementation ideas

-- Setter for the board active cells color
+- Setter for the board active cells color -> done (maybe do a second color, the background one)
-- idea4
+- Undo step option (stack of past states)
+- Load patterns from files